-□ Vessels intending to carry Dangerous Goods, per the IMDG Code, must meet the additional requirements of HSC 7.17.
+a.
+Vessels intending to carry Dangerous Goods, per the IMDG Code, must meet the additional requirements of HSC 7.17.

-Ventilation
+5. Ventilation

-- □ Independent ventilation systems must be provided for all areas of major fire hazard and assembly stations.
-Ventilation outlets and galley range exhausts have additional requirements [HSC 7.6.3]. - □ Separate public spaces zones on Category B craft must be served by independent ventilation systems [HSC 7.12]. - Automatic dampers are required for any duct penetration of a fire or smoke boundary [HSC 7.6.4 and HSC 7.6.6].
+- a.
+Independent ventilation systems must be provided for all areas of major fire hazard and assembly stations.
+Ventilation outlets and galley range exhausts have additional requirements [HSC 7.6.3]. - b.
+Separate public spaces zones on Category B craft must be served by independent ventilation systems [HSC 7.12]. - c.
+Dampers are required for any duct penetration of a fire or smoke boundary.
+These dampers must be capable of closure both automatically and remotely from a continuously manned control station.
+[HSC 7.6.4 and HSC 7.6.6].

-Means of Escape
+6. Means of Escape

-All Vessels:
+All Vessels

-- □ Ensure each enclosed public space or space allocated to passengers or crew is provided with two exits [HSC 4.7.4]. - Escape doors should be located at opposite ends of a space.
-Where this is impracticable, the distance between two doors in the same end of the space must be greater than the maximum length of the space [HSC 4.7.12]. - Category A, category B, and cargo vessels each have particular requirements for where these exits must lead [HSC 4.7.4].
+- a.
+Each enclosed public space or space allocated to passengers or crew must be provided with two exits [HSC 4.7.4]. - 1.
+Escape doors should be located at opposite ends of a space.
+Where this is impracticable, the distance between two doors in the same end of the space must be greater than the maximum length of the space [HSC 4.7.12]. - 2.
+Category A, category B, and cargo vessels each have particular requirements for where these exits must lead [HSC 4.7.4]. - b.
+Doors in escape routes should open in the direction of escape [HSC 4.7.6].
+Corridor, doorway, and stairway widths shall be at least 900 mm on passenger craft, 700 mm for cargo craft, and 600 mm for paths when serving special category spaces and spaces not normally employed [HSC 4.7.13, HSC 4.7.14]. - c.
+Main machinery spaces and ro-ro spaces must meet the escape requirements of HSC 4.7.17. - d.
+Crew spaces entered only occasionally may have one means of escape independent of watertight doors [HSC 4.7.18].

-- □ Doors in escape routes should open in the direction of escape [HSC 4.7.6].
-Corridors, doorways, and stairways widths shall be at least 900 mm on passenger craft, 700 mm for cargo craft, and 600 mm for paths in special category spaces and serving spaces not normally employed [HSC 4.7.13, HSC 4.7.14]. - □ Main machinery spaces and ro-ro spaces must meet the escape requirements of HSC 4.7.17. - □ Crew spaces entered only occasionally may have one means of escape independent of watertight doors [HSC 4.7.18]. - ☐ Ensure all guardrail and bulwark requirements of HSC 4.11 are met. - □ Provide the evacuation time calculation required by HSC 4.8.1. - The evacuation time is based on the structural fire protection provided for each space. - A full-scale demonstration of evacuation time must be performed to the satisfaction of the cognizant Officer in Charge, Marine Inspection (OCMI).
+- e.
+All guardrail and bulwark requirements of HSC 4.11 must be met. - f.
+Provide the evacuation time calculation required by HSC 4.8.1. - 1.
+The evacuation time is based on the structural fire protection provided for each space. - 2.
+A full-scale demonstration of evacuation time must be performed in the presence of the Flag Administration.